 Appreciation and participation in the fine and performing arts are essential to each student's development.
 Emphasizing creativity and self-expression, the arts are integrated into the instructional program in order to inspire students, help concepts and information come to life, support multiple intelligences and experiential learning, and ensure cultural literacy.

-In addition to our instructional programming in theater arts, students have extra-curricular opportunities to participate in drama club, debate/speech club, and performance opportunities in collaboration between grade level teachers and the theater arts teacher.
-Additionally, Aspire Inskeep Academy Charter hosts visiting artists, field trips, after school classes, and partnerships with arts-focused organizations like Inner City Arts also provide important programs in the arts.
+Visiting artists, field trips, after school classes, parent docents, and partnerships with arts-focused organizations like Inner City Arts also provide important programs in the arts.
 Music is also a regular part of the instructional program every student.